Universal Foundations of Thermodynamics: Entropy and Energy Beyond Equilibrium and Without Extensivity: Entropy and uncertainty in quantum models

 \section{Entropy and uncertainty in quantum models}

+The following discussion of Quantum Thermodynamics serves as a concrete demonstration of the operational construction developed in the first part of this work for one of the nonequilibrium frameworks listed in Section~\ref{state}.
+In the quantum regime, the identification of the thermodynamic state and its properties is particularly challenging, as many classical heuristic partitions of energy transfer into work and heat are currently the subject of active investigation~\cite{Binder2018,Davoudi2024}.
 There are numerous interesting results that stem from the application of the concepts discussed so far to the study of additional properties defined within the framework of quantum-theoretical models.
-This topic serves as an example illustrating how the foregoing exposition of thermodynamic concepts connects with the foundations of quantum physics, which over the past few decades have become the basis of a wide range of modern technologies.
-It also allows us to explore aspects such as the interpretation of entropy as a measure of uncertainty and the origin of the ideal-gas model.
+Our framework provides a self-consistent logical scaffolding that remains independent of specific modeling choices for dissipative processes and may help to clarify currently controversial definitions.
+This discussion also allows us to explore fundamental aspects such as the interpretation of entropy as a measure of uncertainty and the origin of the ideal-gas model.

 The description of equilibrium and nonequilibrium states within the scope of \emph{atomic and quantum theory} is based on two fundamental observations of quantum theory: the quantization of energy levels and the irreducible need for probabilities in the description of the states of a system.